Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Your Transportation Options

-Polynesian has four transportation modes:
+Polynesian has three transportation modes:

 | Mode | Destinations | Notes |